DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-iv12397/README.md

 				x^2 + 2x + 1 is O(x^2)

+		* There is only one answer in Big-ϴ.

 - **_"A smile can change a life."_**
 		- *Irene Victoria L. Or*, **DISMATH EL**